DraconicVision/Git-Documentation/README.md

 ### Git Staging & Status

-Before commiting anything I recommend you do
+Before committing anything I recommend you do
 > git status

-This will tell you the branch you are on, which files are staged and which are untracked. **Ensure before commiting anything that you**
+This will tell you the branch you are on, which files are staged and which are untracked. **Ensure before committing anything that you**
 **have only the files you wish to commit staged**, use .gitignore to ignore any files you do not wish to commit.

 To stage all files in the local repo do